Schedule: a day in the life of an Ashtangi at Tattvaa

 I do not know which program would be best for me.
 What do you suggest?

 We recommend to read through the various program details and get a sense for what attracts you most.
 Feel free to contact us any time.
 Our 200hr courses are beneficial for all level of practitioner.
-Those wishing to take our more advanced courses should be sure they have a firmly established practice in Ashtanga Primary Series so they can get the most out of the experience.
+Those wishing to take our more advanced courses should be sure they have a firmly established practice in the Ashtanga Primary Series so they can get the most out of the experience.

 Do I need to prepare myself before taking the course?

 We recommend doing some preparatory reading and practice before your arrival in Rishikesh for the course.
-Try to get your body ready for the training by maintains a 90 minutes daily practice of Primary series the three months before the course begins.
+Try to get your body ready for the training by maintaining a 90 minutes daily practice of Primary series for the three months before the course begins.
 Make a daily practice your ritual and physically prepare for our course to get the very best out of your personal journey.
 Practice practice all is coming!
 To give your mind some exercise, here is some recommending reading to get you prepped and inspired.

 • The Yoga Mala - Sri K. Pattahbi Jois